top of page

 Gente Liberated

-The name, Gente Liberated, was inspired by two components:
+The name Gente Liberated was inspired by two key ideas:

-1. Gente (pronounced as "hen-teh") in Spanish translates to people, which is intended to convey a sense of belonging for you and our community.
+1. Gente (pronounced “hen-teh”) means “people” in Spanish.
+It reflects a sense of connection and belonging — for you and for our broader community.

-2. Liberation psychology involves the use of psychological theory and practice to better understand and lessen the impact of oppression on vulnerable populations.
-In therapy, this might look like challenging dominant beliefs upheld by mainstream culture while affirming the lived experiences of oppressed groups.
-Ultimately, we aim to create a more inviting, understanding, and dignified space for you and our gente.
+2. Liberation psychology uses psychological theory and practice to understand and reduce the effects of oppression on marginalized people.
+In therapy, this may involve challenging dominant cultural beliefs while affirming the lived experiences of oppressed communities.

 bottom of page